 Students will come to understand the history of homeland security as it evolved from the fields of civil defense, emergency preparedness, and traditional intelligence studies.
-They will further come to appreciate the problems and prospects of establishing aggressive intelligence and counterintelligence, as well as emergency management.
-Knowledge will be obtained about how to provide security against various hazards such as responding to chemical, biological, and cyber attacks; how to protect critical infrastructures (e.g., transportation, borders, agriculture); and how to plan for effective response and recovery efforts (e.g., first responder, law enforcement, humanitarian relief efforts, and long term relief efforts).
-The principles and practices of emergency planning and management (e.g., risk analysis, emergency preparedness, and incident command) are emphasized in this course, and the instruction also focuses upon recent and ongoing efforts at government reorganization and restructuring.
+How to provide security against various hazards such as chemical, biological, and cyber attacks will also be covered.
+The principles and practices of emergency planning and management are emphasized in this course, and the instruction focuses on recent and ongoing efforts at government reorganization and restructuring.
 Class: 3 hours per week.
 Prerequisite: CJS 101.
 (O) 3 credits